MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 ============

 The MonetDB suite of programs consists of a number of components which we will describe briefly here.
-The general rule is that the components should be compiled and installed in the order given here, although some components can be compiled and installed in a different order.
-Unless you know the inter-component dependencies, it is better to stick to this order.
-Also note that before the next component is built, the previous ones need to be installed.
 The section names are the names of the top-level folders in the Mercurial clone.

+Note that in branches up to and including Oct2010 the build process was different.
+This document describes the build process for the branch this document is part of.

 buildtools
 ----------